ipeterfulop/bear-matches-pandas-and-polars-in-action/README.md

 This repository features challenging assignments with solutions in both Pandas and Polars, aiming to compare their syntax and performance.

+**Please note that the current repository is a work in progress and is  being updated with new assignments and solutions.**
 ## 1. Running your code with Docker
 ![Dcoker](assets/docker.png)